gwtproject/gwt-site/src/main/markdown/eco/ui.md

   - Elemental2 1.1.0 (elemental2-core, elemental2-dom and elemental2-webstorage)
   - GWT project (org.gwtproject.event:gwt-event and org.gwtproject.safehtml:gwt-safehtml)

-For more information about domino-ui, see: [elemento at GitHub](https://github.com/hal/elemento)
+For more information about elemento, see: [elemento at GitHub](https://github.com/hal/elemento)

 ## gwt-ol<a id="gwt-ol"></a>

 With gwt-ol you can write fast mapping applications for web and mobile in pure Java.
 Technically speaking, it is a GWT wrapper for OpenLayers 3+ using the JSInterop-Features of the GWT-SDK.

-For more information about domino-ui, see: [gwt-ol at GitHub](https://github.com/TDesjardins/gwt-ol)
+For more information about gwt-ol, see: [gwt-ol at GitHub](https://github.com/TDesjardins/gwt-ol)

 ## Support